Do Fish Hear Sound?

 In many fish, the swim bladder produces sound.
 The sonic muscle, which is attached to the swim bladder, contracts and relaxes sequentially making a vibrating sound.

 All fish species use their hearing to find food and mates, avoid predators, and navigate.
 Sound is critical to the survival of a great many marine species.
-There are 3 types of sounds that are generally used by fish to communicate with one another:
+3 types of sounds are generally used by fish to communicate with one another:

 • purr